This post contains affiliate links. Read the full disclosure here

 1. You’ll likely to be paid in cash after each project.

-If working remotely or on freelance basis, you may receive your payment digitally through services like PayPal, Payoneer, or online remittance.
+If working remotely or on a freelance basis, you may receive your payment digitally through services like PayPal, Payoneer, or online remittance.

 2. You are not insured while on the job.